carlyh-micb/ADC-documentation/Pathway_index.md

-# A Pathway for Creating Data Schemas
+# A pathway for creating data schemas

 Schemas are a way to document your data and help make it more FAIR (Findable, Accessible, Interoperable, Reusable).
 Creating a schema is a process of continuous improvement.
 You don't need to create the most perfect and complete schema at the beginning.
 Instead, follow this pathway to gradual improvement where each step produces something usable for researchers.

-# 1. Introduction to the Rationale
+# 1. Introduction to the rationale
 <iframe width="560" height="315" src="https://www.youtube.com/embed/s4F1kEYeVEc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-# 2. What is a Schema
+# 2. What is a schema

 [Learn what a schema is](what_is_a_schema.md) and how it can apply to your research.

-# 3. Write Your First Schema
+# 3. Write your first Excel schema

 [Following these instructions](create_first_schema.md) you will download the schema template (an Excel file), and based on the dataset you are describing you will enter in minimal schema information in this first iteration.